Down syndrome: Name

-In 1961, a group of nineteen scientists suggested that "mongolism" had "misleading connotations" and had become "an embarrassing term".
-The World Health Organization (WHO) dropped the term in 1965 after a request by the delegation from the Mongolian People's Republic.
-While the term mongoloid (also mongolism, Mongolian imbecility or idiocy) continued to be used until the early 1980s, it is now considered unacceptable and is no longer in common use.
+Down syndrome is named after John Langdon Down.
+He was the first person to provide an accurate description of the syndrome.
+His research that was published in 1866 earned him the recognition as the Father of the syndrome.
+While others had previously recognized components of the condition, John Langdon Down described the syndrome as a distinct, unique medical condition.

-In 1975, the United States National Institutes of Health (NIH) convened a conference to standardize the naming and recommended replacing the possessive form, "Down's syndrome" with "Down syndrome".
-However, both the possessive and nonpossessive forms remain in use by the general population.
+In 1975, the United States National Institutes of Health (NIH) convened a conference to standardize the naming and recommended replacing the possessive form, "Down's syndrome", with "Down syndrome".
+However, both the possessive and nonpossessive forms remain in use by the general population, and in the United Kingdom the NHS uses the term Down's syndrome in its patient-oriented information.
 The term "trisomy 21" is also commonly used.

 Ethics

-Most obstetricians argue that not offering screening for Down syndrome is unethical.
-As it is a medically reasonable procedure, per informed consent, people should at least be given information about it.
-It will then be the woman's choice, based on her personal beliefs, how much or how little screening she wishes.
-When results from testing become available, it is also considered unethical not to give the results to the person in question.
+Obstetricians routinely offer antenatal screenings for various conditions, including Down syndrome.
+When results from testing become available, it is considered an ethical requirement to share the results with the patient.

 Some bioethicists deem it reasonable for parents to select a child who would have the highest well-being.
 One criticism of this reasoning is that it often values those with disabilities less.
 Some parents argue that Down syndrome should not be prevented or cured and that eliminating Down syndrome amounts to genocide.
 The disability rights movement does not have a position on screening, although some members consider testing and abortion discriminatory.
 Some in the United States who are anti-abortion support abortion if the fetus is disabled, while others do not.
 Of a group of 40 mothers in the United States who have had one child with Down syndrome, half agreed to screening in the next pregnancy.

 Within the US, some Protestant denominations see abortion as acceptable when a fetus has Down syndrome while Orthodox Christianity and Roman Catholicism do not.
+Women may face disapproval whether they choose abortion or not.
 Some of those against screening refer to it as a form of eugenics.
-Disagreement exists within Islam regarding the acceptability of abortion in those carrying a fetus with Down syndrome.
-Some Islamic countries allow abortion, while others do not.
-Parents may be stigmatized whichever decision they make.